evanbergstrom/soliscode-test/DESIGN.md

   1. **Methods**: A contract class will be provided for each method in an interface containing all of the tests needed to insure that all of the specifications for that method are satisfied.
-  2. **Interfaces**: A contract class will be provided for the interface that will extend all of the method interfaces So that an implementing test class can simply extend the interface contract that is necessaary.
+  2. **Interfaces**: A contract class will be provided for the interface that will extend all of the method interfaces So that an implementing test class can simply extend the interface contract that is necessary.

 ### Interface Narrowing Classes (org.soliscode.test.interfaces)
 - Interface narrowing classes are used to narrow the type of an object so that any code that optimizes for different